 Vox Populi: A Public Sphere for Politics and Poetry

-“Vox Populi: The Voice of the People”
+“Vox Populi: A Gazette of the Left”

 Vox Populi, founded in April 2014, is a community of writers, artists, teachers and activists who share a vision of what American life is and what it could be.
 By exposing problems and proposing solutions, we are part of a growing movement in America that believes in environmental responsibility, empowerment of the disadvantaged, peaceful co-existence, and reform of the corrupt institutions that put the short term interests of the few over the long term needs of the many.
 These topics, which are interdependent, are explored through journalism, personal essays, poetry, videos, and visual art that display a love of craft and a dedication to truth.